Joseph O'Neill (writer, born 1964): Writing

+O'Neill has also written a non-fiction book, Blood-Dark Track: A Family History, which was a New York Times Notable Book for 2002 and a Book of the Year for the Economist and the Irish Times.

 In 2019, O'Neill began to publish political essays in the New York Review of Books.
 He has also written literary and cultural criticism, notably for The Atlantic Monthly.

 Teaching

-He is the distinguished visiting professor of written arts at Bard College.
+He is a Distinguished Visiting Professor of Written Arts at Bard College.

 Personal life

 O'Neill speaks English, French and Dutch.
 He played club cricket in the Netherlands and the UK, and has played for many years at the Staten Island Cricket Club, much like his Netherland protagonist Hans.
 His love of cricket continues and he is an active player (as of 2015).
-In an interview with The Paris Review in 2014 O'Neill said, explaining his interest in writing about Dubai in The Dog, "I’ve moved around so much and lived in so many different places that I don’t really belong to a particular place, and so I have little option but to seek out dramatic situations that I might have a chance of understanding."
+In an interview with The Paris Review in 2014 O'Neill said, explaining his interest in writing about Dubai in The Dog, "I’ve moved around so much and lived in so many different places that I don’t really belong to a particular place."
+He lives in Brooklyn with his partner, writer Rivka Galchen.